-Allen & Overy advised the co-ordinating committee of banks, including Barclays Bank PLC as co-ordinator, on the restructuring of their USD2.5bn revolving credit facility and combined GBP100 million and USD150 million term loan to Premier Oil, a UK based international oil and gas exploration and production company.
+Allen & Overy advised the co-ordinating committee of banks on the restructuring of their USD2.5bn revolving credit facility and combined GBP100 million and USD150 million term loan to Premier Oil, a UK based international oil and gas exploration and production company.
 The restructuring, comprising total indebtedness of $3.5bn, was implemented pursuant to two Scottish schemes of arrangement and a series of interconditional consensual arrangements.

 Premier Oil, a UK listed plc, is one of several companies in the Oil & Gas sector that has had to evaluate its financing options as it continues to adapt to the impact of the prolonged low oil price environment.
 In 2016, against the background of pending financial covenant defaults, Premier Oil sought to restructure its financial indebtedness resulting in the largest and most complex restructuring of a North Sea oil company to date.
 The transaction’s complex nature arose from the significant mix of debt involved, which included listed retail and convertible bonds, Schuldschein loans, a revolving credit facility, term loans, private placement notes and swaps and was further complicated because, with the exception of the convertible bonds, which were structurally subordinated, all of the debt was pari passu and unsecured.